maligangadhar/ng5/README.md

 # Introduction

 # Steps to start the server
-npm run install
+npm install

-Then run following to start .....
+# Then run following to start .....

 npm run start

-# Steps to run the test cases in Chrome Headless Server

-npm run test

 # Steps to run linting